Last updated on February 19th, 2020 at 10:50 am

-I started writing when my boss of twelve years started planning his own retirement.
+I started my writing career dream when my boss of twelve years began planning his retirement.
+That was about 1995.

-I didn’t really believe in myself, but I cashed his checks anyway.
+I didn’t believe in myself, but I cashed his checks anyway.

-All this encouragement and still, I wasn’t so sure.
+All this encouragement, and still, I wasn’t sure about my writing dreams.

 Gee, whose class didn’t I take?
-Anne Lamott, Jon Carroll and Adair Lara should have given me discounts for multiple sign ups, I swear.
-Adair had a 10-week deal at her house where about a dozen aspiring writers met each week to take instruction, speed write and read aloud.
+Authors Anne Lamott, Jon Carroll, and Adair Lara should have given me discounts for multiple sign-ups, I swear.
+Adair had a 10-week deal at her house where about a dozen aspiring writers met each week to take instruction, speed write, and read aloud.

 I finally worked up the nerve to start writing about my family.

-With great instruction from amazing writers at Book Passage courtesy of “Sir” other people started thinking of me as a writer.
-Sally Smith, publisher of the Noe Valley Voice showed me the ropes of reporting and taught me to laugh at my early newsie nerves.
+With great instruction from amazing writers at Book Passage courtesy of my former boss, other people started thinking of me as a writer.
+Sally Smith, the publisher of the independent newspaper, Noe Valley Voice, showed me the ropes of reporting and taught me to laugh at my early newsie nerves.

-My step-mom Robbie recently asked me if someone had told me I needed to take 17 classes, attend 139 author events, read 1,000 books, write 500 words a day for years, sell bags full of freelance pieces to newspapers and magazines and self-syndicate a business column to multiple papers, would I have ever started?
+My step-mom, Robbie, asked me if someone had told me I needed to take 17 classes, attend 139 author events, read 1,000 books, write 500 words a day for years, sell bags full of freelance pieces to newspapers and magazines, and self-syndicate a business column to multiple papers–would I have ever started?

 “I probably would have laid down until the impulse faded,” I said with a laugh.